Photothermal ratio

 The photothermal ratio (PTR), also named photothermal quotient, is a variable that characterizes the amount of light available to plants relative to the temperature level.
 It is used in plant biology to characterize the growth environment of plants.

 Rationale

 Both light and temperature are important environmental variables that determine the growth and development of plants.
 Light is especially important in driving photosynthesis and producing sugars.
 Temperature is a strong driver of cell division, where available sugars are converted to produce new leaf, stem, root or reproductive biomass.
-As such, both are important factors – along with nutrient and water availability – in determining the source:sink balance of a plant, the amount of sugar available for plant in relation to its growth potential.
+As such, both are important factors – along with nutrient and water availability – in determining the source:sink balance of a plant, the amount of sugar available for the plant in relation to its growth potential.
 The photothermal ratio is a quantitative descriptor that can be used to approximate this balance.

 Calculation and units

 The photothermal ratio is calculated by dividing the Daily Light Integral (photosynthetic photon flux density integrated over a day; DLI) plants are exposed to by a baseline daily temperature(T_{b}).
 PTR = DLI / T_{b}.
 Units are therefore mol quanta m^{−2} day^{−1} °C^{−1}.
 Alternatively, the number of degree days have been used rather than T_{b} per se, with units of the form mol degree-day^{−1}.
 The PTR concept has been introduced in detailed studies of growth and productivity of a particular species.
 For these species, a baseline temperature T_{b} is chosen for which it is known than no leaf elongation takes place below that temperature, which for many temperate species will be a temperature around 5 °C.

 In characterizing the growth environment of a broad range of plants without reference to any specific species, T_{b} has been taken to be zero °C.